Pinarayi Vijayan: Allegations by P. V. Anvar (independent MLA, Nilambur)

 In 2024, P. V. Anvar alleged that senior police officials—including ADGP M. R. Ajith Kumar—had conducted illegal phone interceptions under orders.
 In September, then Governor Arif Mohammed Khan sought a report from Vijayan’s office regarding the claims.
 He later defended the legal use of call‑interception protocols, denying misuse in a letter, citing a police investigation.

 Failure to act on phone‑tapping allegations

 In June 2025, Kerala High Court reprimanded the state government for failing to register an FIR against Anvar, who had alleged phone‑tapping of senior officials by political aides.
 The court criticized procedural apathy while emphasizing state responsibility to act.

 Investment & Economic outreach

 He inaugurated the Invest Kerala Global Summit 2025 in Kochi, attracting investment proposals worth approximately ₹1.53 lakh crore and creating mechanisms for fast-track project approvals and investor engagement.
 He also advocated partnerships in tourism investments and technology sectors to transform Kerala’s economy.

+Sanatana Dharma row

+In December 2024, Vijayan was part of a political controversy after saying that Sree Narayana Guru was not a practitioner of Sanatana Dharma.
+His remark drew criticism from BJP leaders, who accused him of disparaging Hinduism and Sree Narayana Guru, while Congress leader V. D. Satheesan also criticised Vijayan's interpretation of Santana Dharma, while CPI(M) leader Thomas Issac defended Vijayan.